Kölükök

 Kölükök (Көлүкөк) is a mountain lake in the Naryn Region of Kyrgyzstan (Central Asia).

 Kölükök is located about 20 km south-southeast of the town Kochkor in the western foothills of the Terskey Ala-too.
 The approximately 2.5 km long lake with SSE-NNW orientation has an area of 1.22 km^{2} and is located at an altitude of 2970 m.
 The Ükök, outflow of the lake, initially flows in a north-westerly and later in a northerly direction through the mountains before reaching a plateau, flowing through the town of Kochkor and flowing into the river Chu on the right.

+The catchment contains small glaciers with a total area exceeding 7 km².
+Inflowing water seeps through beneath the rock-debris dam before emerging downstream.

+The lake was formed when a trough-shaped valley formerly occupied by a glacier was blocked by moraines and rockfall debris.